 • Save

-You’ll be thankful for the shade on a hot day.
+Thankful for some shade on a warm and sunny day.

 • Save